 What should I include in my account of the accident?

 As your lawyer will tell you, evidence will play a critical role in proving your case and ultimately securing the damages you deserve.
-One essential component of this will be your personal account of the accident.
+One essential component of this will be your account of the accident.
 This personal account should include as much detail as possible, including:

 After a car accident, you need Delphin Law Offices, PLC to represent you in your case.
 Your time is limited, so don’t hesitate to contact our Lake Charles, LA car wreck lawyer.